Annotated EUR ECB Deposit Facility Rate chart showing the latest reading, previous decision, and release context.

 What ECB Deposit Facility Rate Measures

-The ECB Deposit Facility Rate is a critical component of the European Central Bank's monetary policy framework.
-It represents the interest rate that commercial banks receive for depositing their excess liquidity with the ECB overnight.
-Essentially, it sets a floor for short-term money market rates within the Eurozone, influencing the cost of borrowing and lending across the region.
-Along with the main refinancing operations (MRO) rate and the marginal lending facility rate, it forms the ECB's trio of key policy rates, directly impacting the availability and cost of credit.
+The ECB Deposit Facility Rate is one of the European Central Bank's three key policy interest rates, alongside the main refinancing operations (MRO) rate and the marginal lending facility rate.
+It represents the interest rate commercial banks receive for depositing excess liquidity with the ECB overnight.
+Essentially, it sets the floor for short-term money market rates within the Eurozone, influencing the cost of interbank borrowing and lending.

 Recent Trend Analysis